How to Protect Nesting Birds During Spring Yard Cleanup

 Clearing brush and dead wood

-Brush piles and dead stems may look untidy, but they often provide seasonal habitat.
-Birds use them for nesting, foraging, and protection from predators.
-If you must remove a brush pile, do it carefully and outside nesting season when possible.
-Better yet, keep part of it in a corner of the yard until late summer.
+Brush piles and dead stems may look untidy, but they often provide excellent seasonal habitat.
+Birds use them for nesting, foraging, cover, and protection from predators.
+Removing them too early can eliminate a safe place birds are already using.

-Dead stems in flower beds can also support insects and small birds.
-Leaving a few standing stems through spring is often safer than cutting everything to the ground.
+If a brush pile must be removed, do it carefully and ideally outside of nesting season.
+Better still, leave part of it in a quiet corner of the yard until late summer.
+Dead stems in flower beds can also support insects and provide shelter to birds.
+Leaving a few standing stems through spring is often far better than cutting everything to the ground.

 Leave some habitat in place

-Helpful features to preserve
+Helpful features to preserve include:

 - Native shrubs and small trees